 Things to do in Port Townsend

-The town is surrounded by water so there are many places to launch your boat or yacht (if you have one).
+Surrounded by water all around, there are many places to launch your boat or yacht (if you have one).
 For the rest of us who are grounded, there are many state parks around or nearby the city, which includes the famed Fort Worden – where the 80s film “An Officer and a Gentleman” was filmed.
 There’s the old Fort Towsend State Park and if you venture further away, the majestic Olympic National Park.

 Below is a short and but exhaustive list of things to see and do in Port Townsend: